3 of The Most Common Types of Beehive

 Consider the Location

-Location of the beehive is everything.
+The location of the beehive is everything.
 Even though bees are highly adaptive to their environment, you want to make sure you do everything you can to help them thrive.

 Bees can’t fly in cool temperatures, since their flying muscles aren’t warm enough.
 Placing the hive in a location that gets the early morning sun could give your bees a great start to their day.